WHNR - A History

 WHNR adopted a bi-lingual format in 2010, featuring regional Mexican music from 6 AM to 7 PM and Kickin’ Country, a classic country format featuring hits from the 60’s through the 90’s, from 7 PM to 6 AM.

 In March 2012, a Polk County judge ordered that George R. Reed (Media Services Group) take over as receiver for WHNR after Martin Santos of GB Enterprises Communications, the license holder, failed to provide the court notice of the station’s sale to Florida Spanish Communications Corp. in 2011.
-A court-ordered sale of the stock of GB Enterprises (involving the acquisition of licenses from the FCC to operate WHNR) was to go to the highest cash bidder on January 17, 2013.
+WHNR’s license was eventually acquired in 2014 by Catco Communications, LLC (Thomas C. and Carol A. Saunders).
+The station’s programming today (2015) is a simulcast from Kickin’ Country 1170 WKFL in Bushnell.

 Other names from WHNR’s history as a nostalgia station include Bruce Cox (GM-1992), Jan Hall (sales manager-1992), Bruce Bannett (PD-1992), Lenn Spears (music director-1992), Jim Greenfield (news director-1992), Rodger Roth (chief engineer-1992), Terry Lombardi (production/promotions-1993), Scott Allen (PD/music director-1993), Tony Verity (mornings/music director-1994), Jim Sweeney (public affairs director-1994; PD/music director-1995), Jeff Thornburg (chief engineer-1994), Robert Pickering, Scott Hooker (copywriter/deejay), Dick Eyrich, Joe Trivette, and Hank O’Neil (mornings).